eizieizi/duo-usersync/README.md

 * Username format in DUO (samAccountName or UserPrincipalName)
 * Automatic Sync Interval value

 The API Key, Integration Key and Directory Key are stored encrypted on the filesystem.
 The values are encrypted with a key which is also stored on the filesystem.

-It´s not possible to use SecureString because they are tied to a user account which prevents automatic sync as background task.
+It´s not possible to use SecureString because they are tied to a user account which prevents automatic sync as scheduled task.

-The script will also install a scheduled task to allow automatic synchronization.
+The script will install a scheduled task to allow automatic synchronization.
 After the installation is finished, the script copied itself to the

 ```powershell